 Background: Anne DePrince completed her doctoral training in psychology at the University of Oregon and her clinical internship at the University of Washington School of Medicine.
 She is a licensed clinical psychologist in Colorado.

-In her role as associate professor of psychology, she teaches undergraduate and graduate courses using community-engaged strategies.
+In her role as professor of psychology, she teaches undergraduate and graduate courses using community-engaged strategies.
 Her community-engaged research focuses on violence against women and children.

 Cara DiEnnoTitle: Associate Director

 Focus: Cara supports faculty members in their use of service learning through CCESL's various service learning trainings and funding opportunities.
 She assists the director in managing the Public Good Fund, which provides grants and fellowships to DU faculty conducting community-engaged scholarship.

 Cara also manages CCESL's various student programs, including the youth civic engagement program Public Achievement, which pairs DU students (who serve as coaches) with Denver middle schools and high schools.

 Background: In 2009, Cara completed her dissertation, "A Case Study of Social Capital and Collaboration as a Communication Process in an Urban Community-Based Ecological Restoration Project," to earn her PhD in environmental communication from the Human Dimensions of Natural Resources Department at Colorado State University.
 She earned her MS from CSU as well and also holds a BS in Environmental Studies and Biomedical Sciences from Western Michigan University.